V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

+We provide further experiments in this context on the logical learning abilities of LLMs via zero-shot prompting in Sec.~\ref{supp:llms} and Tab.~\ref{tab:llm} of the supplement.
+We observe that although the models, Llama2 and ChatGPT, successfully generate syntactically and semantically correct Prolog rules, both fail to learn logical features inherent in the input data.

+In general, all models face their greatest challenge when dealing with the complex rule, emphasising the rule's intricacy and the advanced level of reasoning required to solve the task.
+Despite not being able to fully solve the individual logic task, RCNN-Aleph exhibits the best performance in inducing fairly reliable decision models across the logical problems.
+Remarkably, this mixed model that is in part based on a GOFAI system, Aleph, manages to outshine modern architectures such as the Vision Transformer and $\alpha$ILP in performance.
+However, in practice it suffers from poor optimization, resulting in prolonged runtimes and substantial memory usage. \\

-\textbf{Challenge 3: Generalization.} One would assume that models that truly solved the logical learning problems should be able to demonstrate this ability even on train compositions not seen during training.
-To evaluate this, in challenge 3 we evaluate models that were trained on images with trains encompassing up to four cars on a test set of trains consisting of 7 cars.
-The results in Fig.~\ref{fig:experiments}, reveal the limitations of the evaluated models in terms of generalization.
-Despite showing promising performances in the previous challenges, almost all models struggle to generalize effectively to longer train scenarios.
+\textbf{Challenge 3: Generalization.} One would assume that models that have truly solved the logical learning problems should be able to demonstrate this ability even on train compositions not seen during training.

+In challenge 3 we assess models trained on V-LoL\emojitrain{} images encompassing up to four cars, using a test set featuring trains carrying 7 cars.
+The results in Fig.~\ref{fig:challenge3} expose limitations in the models' generalization abilities.
+Despite promising performances in the previous challenges, almost all models struggle to generalize effectively to longer train scenarios.
 This suggests a limited ability to adapt their reasoning capabilities to challenging, unseen inputs.
 Instead of comprehending the underlying problem and performing appropriate reasoning, the models tend to approximate the data distribution of the training set, leading to suboptimal generalization.

-We further evaluated the neural models on an additional dataset, where the trains were sampled from the random attribute distribution rather than the Michalski distribution used in the training set.
-The results of Fig. 7 in the supp. indicate that the neural models learn strong correlations between the attributes, but lack the ability to generalize to out-of-distribution inputs.
-Specifically over all three models, when evaluated on images that stem from the uniformly distributed attribute distribution we observed a performance drop to close to random guessing.
+To test whether the neural models learn disentangled attribute representations, we conducted an additional evaluation using a test set in which train attributes were uniformly distributed, contrasting the Michalski distribution employed during training.
+The results of Fig. \ref{fig:ood} in the supp. indicate that the neural models learn strong correlations between the attributes and lack the ability to generalize to out-of-distribution inputs.
+Specifically over all three models, when evaluated on images that stem from the uniformly distributed attribute distribution we observed a performance drop to close to random guessing. \\